sukrit-uba/probabilistic-user-tracking/README.md

     for i in range(len(x)):
         score[i] = match(x[i],y[i])
     """cip_id,sip_id,uri_id,user_agent_id,site_id,device_id"""
     weights = [2,0.5,0.5,2,1,2]
-    #weights = [8,0,0,0,0,0]
     return ((np.array(score)*np.array(weights)).sum())/8.0
 ```
 The function similarity_score accepts a pair of users, then using the function match we check if their features are the same returning 1 if they match and returning 0 otherwise.
 Then the list score is multiplied by a list of weights which represent the importance of each attribute in defining the similarity score.<br>
 For example cip_id is quite important in determining a unique user so we assign it a higher weight.
-And attributes such as sip_id and uri_id contribute less in determining a unique user, so we assign it a lower weight. <br>
+And attributes such as sip_id and uri_id contribute less in determining a unique user, so we assign it a lower weight.
 Then the scores are summed together and divided by the max possible score to get the normalized similarity score.<br>

+## Constructing a graph and finding unique users
+After finding all the pairwise similarity scores inside of all the clusters, we further construct a graph where the nodes in the graph are all the data points(rows) from our dataset.
+Then we connect the nodes with high similarity scores.
+After that we can retrieve all the connected sub graphs as unique users.

+In the image above we can see that the 3 nodes at the top are connected to each other because they have a high value of similarity score, so the connected subgraph can be considered as a single unique user.
+But the nodes at the bottom are not connected to any other nodes as they are not similar to any other nodes, so they are considered as 2 different unique users.